-Whether he’s referring to his more recent woodworking projects or his early years as a building engineer in Detroit Public Schools, Phil’s aim has been the “practical use” of things – a custom made table, advocating to make healthcare affordable.
+Whether he’s referring to his more recent woodworking projects or his early years as a building engineer in Detroit Public Schools, Phil’s aim has been the “practical use” of things – a custom made table, advocating to make healthcare affordable, or lending a hand at a neighborhood cleanup.
 The focus of Phil’s years on the Grandmont Rosedale Development Corporation (GRDC) board was no different.
 Phil’s decision to leave the board is for practical reasons as well.
-His Parkinson’s condition is worsening, tremors growing more profound and frequent.
+His Parkinson’s condition is worsening, his tremors growing more frequent and profound.
 “I’m disappointed my health won’t allow me to continue on the board,” says Phil.
-“I never minded getting my hands dirty for the Rosedale Park Improvement Association and GRDC.
+“I never minded getting my hands dirty for the Rosedale Park Improvement Association or GRDC.
 I’ve always worked toward building community.”
-There are several photos in the GRDC archives of Phil putting his hands to practical use: cleaning up the Southfield Service Drive, working in the garden at Fenkell and Grand River to make sure the Grandmont Rosedale sign is easily seen, pulling weeds at Grand River WorkPlace, and attending event after event in the community – doing the slow, steady, meaningful work of building community.
+There are several photos in the GRDC archives of Phil putting his hands to practical use: cleaning up the Southfield Service Drive, working in the garden at Fenkell and Grand River, pulling weeds at Grand River WorkPlace, and attending event after event in the community – doing the slow, steady, meaningful work of building community.
 GRDC and Grandmont Rosedale have been changed because of Phil’s lifelong belief that the strength of a community is measured by the willingness of its members put in the work to create community.

 PHIL’S LONG HISTORY WITH THE GRDC BOARD